-- Computer courses must have been completed within the past five (5) years to transfer to MCC. - Pass the Computer Literacy Test with an 80% or above. - Complete CIS 100, Introduction to Personal Computers; or CIS 110, Computer Concepts; or CIS120A, Introduction to Computer Information Systems with a "C" (2.0) or above.
+(Computer courses must have been completed within the past five (5) years to transfer to MCC.)
+Complete one of the following:

+- Pass the Computer Literacy Test with a minimum grade of 80%. - Complete CIS 100, Introduction to Personal Computers; or CIS 110, Computer Concepts; or CIS120A, Introduction to Computer Information Systems with a minimum of a "C" (2.0).